Popular Dog Breeds

-All About a Standard Schnauzer
+All about the Standard Schnauzer

-This breed is a lively and alert dog that loves to please and are very easy to train.
+The Standard Schnauzer is a lively and alert dog that loves to please and are very easy to train.

 They are a watchful breed that are always on the lookout but they are generally friendly with strangers.
 They have a strong instinct to prey and can be a problem around dogs and other animals that are smaller than them but early socialization should take care of this.

 Standard Schnauzer will sometimes show aggression towards other dogs, but again, socialization will usually help this.